mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 ---
 # Definitions
 ## Migratory Event
 A location jump from one location to a new, unoccupied one.
+For simplicity, the jump takes zero time and can be of any distance.
 ## Migratory Chain
 A chronological sequence of jumps through connected nodes that end at a terminal node/taxa/culture.
 ## Migratory History